David-Roklem/Test-task-beautyrobot/README.md

 # Test-task-beautyrobot

+## Task 1
+This task is made in two variants depending on the task specification interpetation.
+Just in case :)
+Run task_1/verify_input_data.py

+## Task 2
+Run task_2/count_elements.py

 ## Task 4
 For checking this task a MongoDB client is required in your system.
 Probably, it's easier to use Docker (as I did).
 You'll need the following commands to upload and run MongoDB client in Docker container:
 ```